 London First’s knowledge and influence was integral in securing the Crossrail victory.
 Now London is relying on their determination and drive to push for the next piece of vital infrastructure: Crossrail II

-Chair of National Infrastructure Commission
+Labour Peer and former Chair of the National Infrastructure Commission

 Funding Crossrail 2

 In 2013 London First set up a taskforce of senior business leaders to undertake further work on funding and financing options for Crossrail 2, a proposed new south-west to north-east rail line beneath the capital which would add 12% to London’s rail transport capacity.

 The group have now published a report, Funding Crossrail 2, which found that by combining funding from passengers, property developers, Network Rail, London businesses and residents, the Treasury’s challenge of securing funding beyond central Government can be met.